Gas Information Sheet 63: Performance-Based Design for Consumer Piping support systems

-This gas information sheet explains how to achieve compliance when a gas piping support system varies from the AS/NZS 5601.1:2013 ‘means of compliance’ requirements.
+This gas information sheet explains how to achieve compliance when designing a consumer piping support system that varies from the AS/NZS 5601.1:2013 ‘means of compliance’ requirements.

-- Create and submit a gas application using ESV’s online system (GasTrac).
-Note within the scope of works that you are using a performance-based design for the pipe support system and attach a separate document that outlines your performance-based design proposal.
+Create and submit a gas application in GasTrac, ESV’s online gas application system; stating within the “basic details section” that you are using a performance-based design for the pipe support system and attach a separate document outlining your performance-based design proposal.

 Supporting documentation from both the applicant and a competent person must be submitted to verify that the design meets the required performance outcomes.